Post-Completion OPT

 Can I travel internationally while my OPT application is pending?

-Traveling while your OPT application is pending is not recommended and should be undertaken with caution.
 If USCIS approves your application, you will be expected to have your EAD in hand to re-enter the United States.
-Remember, USCIS can only send the EAD to your U.S. address.
-Application for F-1 visa renewal during OPT (especially while the application is still pending) can be risky.
+USCIS can only send the EAD to your U.S. address, so you will need to arrange for your EAD to be sent to you abroad, which carries the risk of lost mail.

 Please speak with an OISS advisor for more information.
 You may also find additional information on travel and OPT at https://oiss.rice.edu/OPTcompliance.